Adeola2015/Neuphosim/README.md

 # Neuphosim
-A self practice on Neuphosim
+A self practice on Neuphosim!